ayanagriffin/ayanagriffin/README.md

   Hey there! 👋
 </h1>
 <p>
- <b>I'm Ayana</b>, a CS student born and raised in the midwest.
+ <b>🙋🏾‍♀️ I'm Ayana</b>, a CS student born and raised in the midwest.
 I have a particular love for building and designing beautiful, meaningul web projects that focus on social issues.
 </p>
 <p>
-  <b>Currently</b>, I'm working with <a href="https://trillproject.com">Trill Project</a> and  <a href="https://developforgood.org">Develop for Good</a> to use technology to de-stigmatize mental health and make sure students are provided for, especially during the pandemic.
+  <b>‼️ Currently</b>, I'm working with <a href="https://trillproject.com">Trill Project</a> and  <a href="https://developforgood.org">Develop for Good</a> to use technology to de-stigmatize mental health and make sure students are provided for, especially during the pandemic.
 I'm also volunteering with coding programs, such as <a href="https://www.blackgirlscode.com/">Black Girls Code</a>, where I help mentor and teach students.
 </p>
 <p>
-  <b>In the past</b>, I've attended Computer Science programs at <a href="https://buildyourfuture.withgoogle.com/programs/computer-science-summer-institute/">Google</a> and <a href="https://www.cmu.edu/pre-college/academic-programs/sams.html">Carnegie Mellon University</a>, created a <a href="https://chrome.google.com/webstore/detail/browserbug/pfggohdmelklomhabkeegajkjpdgppld">Chrome browser extension</a>, and studied abroad in Ghana!
+  <b>⏪ In the past</b>, I've attended Computer Science programs at <a href="https://buildyourfuture.withgoogle.com/programs/computer-science-summer-institute/">Google</a> and <a href="https://www.cmu.edu/pre-college/academic-programs/sams.html">Carnegie Mellon University</a>, created a <a href="https://chrome.google.com/webstore/detail/browserbug/pfggohdmelklomhabkeegajkjpdgppld">Chrome browser extension</a>, and studied abroad in Ghana!
 </p>
 <p>
-  <b>Soon</b>, I'll start at Stanford University where I'll be studying Computer Science and Human-Computer Interaction.
+  <b>💫 Soon</b>, I'll start at Stanford University where I'll be studying Computer Science and Human-Computer Interaction.
 </p>
 <p>
-  <b>Outside of coding</b>, I love playing my kalimba, crocheting, and learning about other cultures.
+  <b>☀️ Outside of coding</b>, I love playing my kalimba, crocheting, and learning about other cultures.
 I love to meet and chat with new people, so feel free to <a href="mailto:hi@ayanagriffin.com">say hi!</a>
 </p>
 <div>
  <a href="https://ayanagriffin.com"> <img width="25" alt="Personal website/portfolio" src="https://user-images.githubusercontent.com/69114559/113362136-807faa00-9302-11eb-9f69-38c73681d5a7.png"></a>